cocos/cocos-docs/en/cocos-service/hms-location.md

 Requests location updates using the callback on the specified looper thread.
 This method can be called back continuously only when your process exists.

+`requestLocationUpdatesEx(): void`

+Requests location updates.
+This is an extended location service API that supports high-precision location and is compatible with common location APIs.

 **Example**:

 ```js